wp-plugins/custom-user-profile-photo/readme.txt

 You can add/change/edit uploaded photos directly from the user profile page.
 The external option allows you to provide a URL to the external image or remove it.

-*Future Updates to this plugin include full WordPress avatar integration (posts and comments), allowing other roles to access this feature, and ajax processing of images that use the WordPress Media Uploader.
+**To use this plugin, you will need basic to intermediate WordPress theme development skills.
+It *does not* overwrite a theme's gravatar/avatar settings.**

-To use this plugin, simply go to the users section and select a user.
+Simply go to the users section and select a user.
 The new fields are added to the bottom of the user profile page.
 Choose which type of photo you want to use.
 Upload or add the url, depending on your option.
 Then press the Update Profile button.

 To retrieve the photo on the front-end use the following example on your template page(s):
 `<?php